EoRImaging/FHD/dictionary.md

   -Takes precidence over `cal_cable_reflection_correct`. <br />
   -*Turn off/on*: 0/1 <br />
   -*Default*: 150 <br />
-**calibrate_visibilities**: turn on or turn off calibration of the visilibilities.
+**calibrate_visibilities**: turn on or turn off calibration of the visibilities.
 If turned on, calibration of the dirty, modelling, and subtraction to make a residual occurs.
-Otherwise, none of these occur. <br />
+Otherwise, none of these occur and an uncalibrated dirty cube is output. <br />
   -*Turn off/on*: 0/1 <br />
   -*Default*: 1 <br />
 **diffuse_calibrate**: a map/model of the diffuse in which to calibrate on.
 The map/model undergoes a DFT for every pixel, and the contribution from every pixel is added to the model visibilities from which to calibrate on.
 If no diffuse_model is specified, then this map/model is used for the subtraction model as well. <br />